gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud.md

 ### Step 2

-On the Git hosting service selection screen, use the **Quick start** section by pasting the git clone URL in the provided box (HTTPS or SSH) then click **Connect** to proceed.
+On the Git hosting service selection screen, use the **Quick start** section by pasting the git clone URL in the provided box (HTTPS or SSH), then click **Connect** to proceed.

-You can also click on **Plain Git Repository** to connect single git repositories.
+You can also click **Plain Git Repository** to connect single git repositories.

 <img src='/wp-content/uploads/gij-gitcloud-managed-ui-single-repo-sel-https-2025.png' style='display:block;max-width:100%;margin:25px auto 35px auto' />